-- Adjust the burner air regulator to -0- PSI. - Turn pre-heater rocker switch off (red light off). - Shut off oil supply line valve to the burner. - Remove the fuel supply line from the supply tank. - When using a by-pass regulator attach a flexible piece of tubing at least 3 feet long to the outlet on the return side of the oil by-pass regulator. - When using a metering pump disconnect the fuel supply line from the burner. - Insert the tubing into the bottom of a large jar. - Jump the cad cell circuit and start the fuel pump (see below). - Attempt to fill the jar above the open end of the tubing. - If the pump will not pump fuel, attempt to prime the pump (Section 10).
+- Adjust the burner air regulator to -0- PSI. - Turn pre-heater rocker switch off (red light off). - Shut off oil supply line valve to the burner. - Remove the fuel supply line from the supply tank. - Attach a flexible piece of tubing at least 3 feet long to the outlet on the return side of the oil by-pass regulator. - Insert the tubing into the bottom of a large jar. - Jump the cad cell circuit and start the fuel pump (see below). - Attempt to fill the jar above the open end of the tubing. - If the pump will not pump fuel, attempt to prime the pump (Section 10).
 If the pump won't prime refer to Flow Chart Item B.

-If no air or water is present the flow must be determined:
+If no air or water is present the flow must be determined.

-• When using a by-pass regulator pump fuel for 1 minute into a graduated container, if the flow rate is less the 250 MILS/Minute (8-1/2 Ounces), refer to Section 14 Troubleshooting Chart Item B.
+• Pump fuel for 1 minute into a graduated container, if the flow rate is less the 250 MILS/Minute (8-1/2 Ounces), refer to Section 13 Troubleshooting Chart Item B.